Charles Manson and the Solar Lodge of the O.T.O.

 [From: 'Materialien Zum O.T.O.']

-Candace Reos, a former member of the Solar Lodge, was questioned by the police in 1969.
-She stated that Brayton practised thought-control on the Lodge's members; one member, she remembered, was ordered to curb his sexual desires by cutting his wrists every time he was aroused.
-Mrs. Reos told the police that when she herself became pregnant, Brayton was outraged, and told Reos that she would have to train herself to hate the unborn child.
+Candace Reos, a former member of the Solar Lodge, was interviewed by law enforcement authorities in 1969.
+During questioning, she stated that Jean Brayton exerted psychological control over members of the Lodge.
+According to Reos, one individual was instructed to suppress his sexual urges by cutting his wrists whenever he experienced arousal.
+Reos further alleged that when she became pregnant, Brayton reacted with outrage and told her that she would need to train herself to hate the unborn child.

-Reos went on that the children of the group's forty-three members were kept apart from their parents, and received special "training" that was given in "very severe tones."
-She added that "there was a lot of spanking involved, and a lot of being enclosed in dark rooms."
-The teacher's punishments "left welts", and the Order parents themselves were sometimes ordered to beat their own children.
+Reos also reported that the children of the group’s forty-three members were separated from their parents and subjected to a form of specialized "training", which was administered in "very severe tones."
+She claimed that "there was a lot of spanking involved, and a lot of being enclosed in dark rooms."
+According to her testimony, disciplinary measures employed by instructors "left welts", and in some instances, parents within the Order were allegedly directed to physically punish their own children.

 The FBI files on the Solar Lodge